MorgilloEdoardo/MorgilloEdoardo/README.md

 ## Movie Analytics Business Intelligence Dashboard

-End-to-end data analysis project focused on the movie industry, developed using **Python, SQL, and Power BI** to analyze revenue performance, genre trends, and cast & crew impact.
+Data analysis project focused on the movie industry, aimed at understanding revenue distribution, genre performance, and the impact of cast & crew on financial success.

-**Highlights**
-- Revenue concentration analysis (Pareto distribution)
-- Budget vs revenue performance evaluation
-- Genre and audience insights
+The project provides insights into industry dynamics, supporting strategic decisions in budget allocation and content investment.

+**Key Outcomes**
+- Identified strong revenue concentration driven by a limited number of blockbuster movies
+- Evaluated the relationship between budget and financial performance, highlighting risk variability
+- Analyzed genre performance to support investment prioritization
-- Cast & crew impact on box office success
+- Assessed the impact of key actors and directors on box office results
-- Multi-page interactive BI dashboard with business storytelling
+- Developed an interactive dashboard to support business-oriented storytelling

 [View Repository](https://github.com/MorgilloEdoardo/movie-analytics-business-intelligence)